 Yesterday, I gave a talk on how I use Docker to deploy applications at Clermont’ech API Hour #12, a French local developer group.
 I explained how to create a simple yet robust infrastructure to deploy a web application and a few services with zero downtime.

-In order to monitor my infrastructure, and especially the HTTP responses, I gave the famous ELK stack a try.
+In order to monitor my infrastructure, and especially the HTTP responses, I gave the popular ELK stack a try.
 ELK stands for Elasticsearch, Logstash, Kibana.
-As I did not really talk about this part, I am going to explain it in this blog post.
+Since I haven’t covered this part in my talk, I am going to describe it here.

 I wrote a Dockerfile to build an ELK image.
-While you can directly use this image to run a container (mounting a host folder as a volume for the configuration files), you should probably extend it to add your own configuration so that you can get rid of this mapping to a host folder.
-This is one of the Docker best practices.
-Last but not least, Elasticsearch’s data is located into /data.
-I recommend that you use a data-only container to persist these data.
+While you can directly use this image to run a container (mounting a host folder as a volume for the configuration files), you should probably extend it to add your own configuration so that you can get rid of the mapping to a host folder.
+This is one of the Docker best practices currently.

 $ docker run -d -v /data --name dataelk busybox